textadventures/quest/docs/independent_npcs.md

 ```

-Now we can add a GoTo command.
-Create another function, NpcGoTo, and as usual give it two parameters, "npc" and "obj" and have it return a Boolean.
+Now we can add a `GoTo` command.
+Create another function, "NpcGoTo", and as usual give it two parameters, "npc" and "obj" and have it return a Boolean.
 Here is the code:

 ```
 l = PathLib_GetPathExt(npc.parent, obj, AllExits(), -1)